The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Helpful Tips

 Since we’re dealing with a dish that’s both rustic and forgiving, there’s plenty of room to make this kielbasa and sauerkraut recipe your own.
 I’ll often toss in some diced apples for sweetness—they’ll soften beautifully during cooking.
 Don’t have white wine?
 Beer works wonderfully too, adding a maltier depth.
 If you’re caraway-averse (yes, some folks exist), fennel seeds make an excellent substitute.
 I’ve learned that pricking the sausage prevents bursting, though honestly, a few splits won’t ruin anything.
 Finally, this dish tastes even better the next day, so don’t hesitate to make extra portions.
-For those managing diabetes, consider incorporating fresh herbs instead of high-sodium seasonings to enhance flavor without adding calories or excess sodium.
+For those managing diabetes, consider incorporating fresh herbs instead of high-sodium seasonings to enhance flavour without adding calories or excess sodium.

 Pairings